 - You can also find an expired page on the site you want to scrape and enter the HTML that is displayed.

 The 301 elevator effect is a method involving the permanent redirection of domains, and then sending lots of backlinks to these domains.
 This means your ranking site will get lots of link juice.
 The 301 domains will filter out any negative backlinks so your site remains safe.

-For this method, we’re going to need some free or cheap domain names.
-You can get these from Freenom and NameCheap.
+For this method, you’re going to need some free or cheap domain names.
+You can get these from Freenom or NameCheap.
 Be sure to choose the free “Whois Guard” option so you don’t leave any footprints for Google to find.
-Buy three to five of these, using your main keyword or an LSI as the domain name.
+Buy three to five cheap domains, using your main keyword or an LSI as the domain name.

 The Magic of 301 Redirects

-We’re almost done creating our Web 2.0 sites.
+You’re almost done creating Web 2.0 sites.
 These bonus tips can help give them that extra “boost” of authority if you’re targeting harder keywords.

 BONUS ONE: Filler Content & Scheduling